QueryClick/lunch-and-learn/session-two/README.md

 Like mentioned before, our scenario isn't the only way to use an API.
 We will also cover an API called [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), which provides an `interface` for fetching resources.

 ### HTTP Verbs
  > HTTP defines a set of request methods to indicate the desired action to be performed for a given resource.
-Although they can also be nouns, these request methods are sometimes referred as HTTP verbs.
+Although they can also be nouns, these request methods are sometimes referred as HTTP verbs. - MDN

 Let's go over some of them!
 #### GET